kylehommes/FosterCare/README.md

-# FosterCare
+# Foster Care Analysis
-An analysis of service and outcomes data for youth transitioning out of foster care using Python.
+An investigation of service and outcomes data for youth transitioning out of foster care using Python.

 # Project Overview